 The intent to purchase the Always product grew by more than 50 per cent among the target audience.

-Digital marketing continues to evolve.
+Digital marketing campaigns continues to evolve.
 Will Yahoo become the next AOL?
 Can Twitter become more than just a PR machine for politicians and celebrities?
 Will younger folks return to active use of Facebook?

-With so many huge questions to be answered, we often lose track of the small, incremental changes that eventually prove to be the Next Big Thing.
+With so many huge questions to be answered, we often lose track of the small.
+Incremental changes that eventually prove to be the Next Big Thing.
 The success of this year’s innovators provides ample evidence that out of the box is where it’s at.
 Our advice: don’t take “huh?” for an answer.